 How Do You Know If You Are In A One-Sided Friendship?

-If you have answered yes to at least two of these questions, it is time to look for one-sided friendship signs.
+If you have answered yes to at least two of these questions, it is time to look for one-sided, unequal friendship signs.

-A one-sided friendship is more common than you think and can drain the giver of their energy, both physical and mental.
-People often feel hurt and confused when a friendship is one-sided.
+A lopsided friendship is more common than you think and can drain the giver of their energy, both physical and mental.
+People often feel hurt and confused about one-sided and unbalanced relationships.
+It is as hard as being in one-sided love, unreciprocated love, or unrequited love.
 One of the biggest questions that can haunt you during these times is, “Is there something wrong with me?”